angel-dart-archive/roadmap/README.md

 The final goal of Angel is *scalability*.
 As your application grows, Angel aims to continue working, with little or no change in server-side configuration.

-This repository will contain a brief roadmap of the features planned for `v1.0.0-beta`.